Boynton, Missouri

 Boynton is an unincorporated community in Sullivan County, in the U.S. state of Missouri.

 The community is on Missouri Route N, 1.5 mi east of Missouri Route 5 and 6 mi north-northeast of Milan.
 East Locust Creek flows past the west side of the community.
 The Chicago, Burlington and Quincy Railroad passed through the community.

 History

 Boynton was platted in 1877, and most likely named after Sumner Boynton, a county official.
 A post office called Boynton was established in 1876 and remained in operation until 1953.

+As of 2022, all of the existing structures in Boyton have been removed to make way for the new Roy Blunt Reservoir, which will submerge the town's existing site.